In the blog post about

 => 256

-- The conclusion is that we're changing the exponential just by 1, but the result is double the last operation.
+• The conclusion is that we’re changing the exponential just by 1, but the result is the double of the last operation

-This is why the graph we saw before tends to stabilize even if we have significant numbers because the exponent change just by 1; let's see the diagram explaining this effect.
+This is why the graph we saw before tends to stabilize even if we have big numbers, because the exponent change just by 1, let’s see the graph explaining this effect

 Logarithmic formula

-Once we understand the result of the logarithm in a graph is easier to see the math formula.
+Once we understand the result of the logarithm is easier to see the math formula

-Note: in computer science, to check the time and space complexity with this notation, we'll constantly be using logarithms base 2. (not base 10 or others)
+Note: in computer science and to check the time and space complexity with this notation, we’ll be always using logarithms base 2. (not base 10 or others)

-Now the idea is to see what kind of coding problems are logarithmic.
-Let's imagine an array of 100 elements, from 1 to 100.
-In that case, the formula is expressed by
+Now the idea is to see what kind of problems in coding are logarithmic.
+Let’s imagine an array of 100 elementos, from 1 to 100.
+In that case the formula is expressed by

-If we do this operation using the calculator we shared before, the result should be 6.644.
-This means that in just 6.644 iterations, we'll resolve the coding problem!
+If we do this operation using the internet calculator shared before, the result should be 6.644.
+This means that in just 6.644 iterations we’ll resolve the problem!

-A common coding problem that has this kind of behavior is searching operations.
-For instance, we have 100 array elements in ascending order, and we are asked to find the number 22 in the array.
-One way to solve this is called "divide and conquer," so we cut the array to half and choose the left side of that split.
+A common problem that has this kind of behavior are searching operations.
+For instance, we have 100 array elements in ascending order and we are asked to find the number 22 in the array.
+One way to solve this is called “divide and conquer”, so we cut the array to half and choose the left side of that split.
 So we end with the first 50 elements.
-Then we repeat the process and cut it in half, ending up with the first 25 elements, and inside that array, we'll find the number 22.
+Then we repeat the process and cut it in half, so we end up with the first 25 elements and inside that array we’ll find the number 22.

 Thanks for reading